Explore our article library of tips and how-tos.

 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

-When you’re looking to create an accent wall, but want to do more than simply make it a different colour, consider creating a board and batten wall.
+When you’re looking to create an accent wall, but want to do more than simply make it a different colour, Pat Noble Lumber suggests you consider creating a board and batten wall.
 A board and batten wall is created by attaching thin pieces of wood to a wall in a pattern.
 This creates a textured effect that immediately captures your attention.
 Follow these steps to create your own rectangle pattern board and batten wall.

 There are two things you need to do before you start: measure the width and height of your wall, and decide how much space you want between batten pieces.
 This will determine how big the rectangle pattern on your wall is.
 For this project, the wall we’ll be covering is 12 feet long and 8 feet high.
 First, add up the widths of MDF boards you’ll be using.
 Make sure to account for the fact that 1x4” boards are actually 1x3.5”.
 For the horizontal batten, we are going to use 12 MDF boards (42”), which will give us 11 spaces of 9.25” (101.75”) between each board.
 Vertically, we’ll use 10 MDF boards (35”), giving us nine 6.75” (60.75”) spaces between each board.